When people are different from each other, it can at first seem really hard to get off to great teamwork and collaboration.

 If you’re serious about working well with business partners, clients, employees or any other stakeholders who are different to you – check out our top 7 tips:

-Invite and engage people into dialogue, knowledge exchange and even healthy debate.
+Invite and engage people in dialogue, knowledge exchange and even healthy debate.
 Take an active interest in others by asking for their input and creative ideas.
 Assume that everyone has something to bring to the table and mean well.
-This makes you look for the positive, the possibilities, the possible connections into what you are doing.
+This makes you look for the positive, the possibilities, and the possible connections to what you are doing.
 If someone is competitive for example; see the positive intent behind that rather than going into a competitive mode yourself.

 Agree on how to work together.
 This becomes the base for your collaboration and teamwork.
 This effectively removes the risk of frequent – and very avoidable – conflict situations.

 Find out what everyone is best at.
 Everyone has a unique collection of strengths – different to yours.
 Know them, make the most of them, and highlight how you can achieve more together when everyone contributes the best of themselves.
 This also reduces the risk of unhealthy competition as people feel unique and that need for competition disappears.